vplesko/OrbLang/docs/references/reference_orb_sym.md

 `ty` must not be an undefined type.

-`::evaluated` on `name` will result in an evaluted symbol being registered.
+`::evaluated` on `name` will result in an evaluated symbol being registered.

 `::noZero` on `name` in 1. and 2. allows the compiler to omit zero-initialization of the symbol.